MacDelilahHao/CISC101-Group16-TravelPlanner/modules/03_feasibility_guardrails.md

+# Change Log:
+AI critquing improved conditon 2, 4, 5, and added 9.

-### **Module 3 — Feasibility & Guardrails**
+# Module 3 — Feasibility & Guardrails

-Apply these **if/else** checks to make sure plans are realistic and adapt to edge cases:
+Apply these **if/else checks** to make sure plans are realistic and adapt to edge cases:

-1. **Closed Venue**
+## Closed Venue
 - If a museum or park is closed on that day → suggest a similar indoor option nearby.

-2. **Over-Budget Meal**
+## Over-Budget Meal or Activity

-   - If meal cost > user’s budget → switch to a cheaper restaurant of similar cuisine.
+- If meal or activity exceeds budget → swap for a cheaper but similar option.

-3. **Too Far or Long Travel**
+## Too Far or Long Travel
 - If transfer between activities > 25 min or > 5 km → pick a closer alternative or add a short transit hop.

-4. **Weather Swap**
+## Weather Swap

-   - If rain or cold season likely → make sure at least one indoor activity replaces outdoor ones.
+- If rain, cold, heat, or seasonal closure likely → ensure at least one indoor or climate-safe backup.

-5. **Time Overrun**
+## Time Overrun

-   - If total planned time > available hours → shorten lunch or pick a nearer stop.
+- If plan exceeds available hours → drop optional events or shorten meals.

-6. **Mobility Needs**
+## Mobility Needs
 - If mobility limits noted → choose step-free, short-walk options and include breaks.

-7. **Dietary Needs**
+## Dietary Needs
 - If user is vegan or has dietary constraints → ensure all meals match or swap with compliant ones.

-8. **Bookings**
+## Bookings

-   - If activity usually needs a ticket → just remind the user to book it; never simulate bookings.
+- If activity usually needs a ticket or reservation → just remind the user to book it; never simulate bookings.

+## Missing or Invalid Data
+- If user gives invalid data (e.g., negative budget, no destination, or vague “Europe trip”) → ask them to clarify what they are asking for.